 This is the same answer that we derived when measuring inflation based on the dollar cost of the basket of goods for the same time period.

 |Total Spending||Index Number||Inflation Rate Since Previous Period|

 If the inflation rate is the same whether it is based on dollar values or index numbers, then why bother with the index numbers?
 The advantage is that indexing allows easier eyeballing of the inflation numbers.
 If you glance at two index numbers like 107 and 110, you know automatically that the rate of inflation between the two years is about, but not quite exactly equal to, 3%.
-By contrast, imagine that the price levels were expressed in absolute dollars of a large basket of goods, so that when you looked at the data, the numbers were $19,493.62 and $20,009.32.
+By contrast, imagine that we express the price levels in absolute dollars of a large basket of goods, so that when you looked at the data, the numbers were $19,493.62 and $20,040.17.
 Most people find it difficult to eyeball those kinds of numbers and say that it is a change of about 3%.
 However, the two numbers expressed in absolute dollars are exactly in the same proportion of 107 to 110 as the previous example.
 If you’re wondering why simple subtraction of the index numbers wouldn’t work, read the following Clear It Up feature.

 Why do you not just subtract index numbers?

 A word of warning: When a price index moves from, say, 107 to 110, the rate of inflation is not exactly 3%.
 Remember, the inflation rate is not derived by subtracting the index numbers, but rather through the percentage-change calculation.
 We calculate the precise inflation rate as the price index moves from 107 to 110 as 100 x (110 – 107) / 107 = 100 x 0.028 = 2.8%.
 When the base year is fairly close to 100, a quick subtraction is not a terrible shortcut to calculating the inflation rate—but when precision matters down to tenths of a percent, subtracting will not give the right answer.